hikeventures/hikeventures.github.io/_posts/2015-02-10-Best-sleeping-pads.markdown

 **R-Value:** 2.6
 **Weight:** 410

-The Ther-a-Rest Z LITE SOL is a foam sleeping pad which is a safe choice than an air sleeping pad.
+The Therm-a-Rest Z LITE SOL is a foam sleeping pad which is a safe choice than an air sleeping pad.
 You can also use this pad in combination with an air sleeping pad to get the ultimate in comfort and insulation.

 <a href="https://www.rei.com/product/829826/therm-a-rest-z-lite-sol-sleeping-pad"><button type="button" class="btn btn-danger">Read more about the Therm-a-Rest Z LITE SOL</button></a>